2023 ‘Island’ Rosé (Shiraz Grenache)

 Family & Friends

 We wouldn’t be where we are without the support of our friends and family.
 Mickie is recognised separately on his own wine label because of his enormous contribution over many years.
-My Mum, Kristine, supported, encouraged and ultimately found the money for us to start this project through her work as a mortgage broker.
+Lloyd’s mum, Kristine, supported, encouraged and ultimately found the money for us to start this project through her work as a mortgage broker.

 Tammy, Daniel and Pete have all offered their advice and suggestions on our wines and labels over the years, with Daniel and Pete also helping to pour the wines and tell the story at various events across the country.